szomer/Todo-List/README.md

 # To Do List App

-Application to store to do lists.
+Frontend / backend application to store to do lists.
 Create, read, update, delete list items.
 - To view the website live click [HERE](https://to-do-list-snru.onrender.com/) (Render hosting service - app goes to sleep while inactive).

 Developed using